How do I apply?

 Interviews are by invitation and generally conducted from early November through the end of January.

 Your application, USMLE scores, Dean’s letter, three letters of reference, and your medical school transcript must be submitted via ERAS before a decision regarding an interview can be made.
 Applicants will be notified via e-mail of interview decisions.

 On your interview day you will tour our facility, have interviews with faculty and residents, eat lunch with several residents and have the opportunity to talk with emergency medicine residents and faculty/staff.
 You will be interviewed by the Program Director, either the Associate or Assistant Program Director, and one of our Chief Residents.
 You are encouraged to meet some of our current residents at dinner the night before.

 Yes, the program has been fully accredited since emergency medicine residency programs were first reviewed and accredited.
 Our last site survey by the Residency Review Committee (RRC-EM) was in early 2005.
 We received full 8 year reaccreditation (as part of a pilot program of top EM programs as opposed to the “gold standard” of 5 year accreditation).
-A scheduled site survey is expected in 2016-17.
+We expect a site survey within the next year.

 The residency program started in 1973.
 The first class graduated in 1975.

 Do you give preference to applicants from your own medical school?

 Do you give preference to applicants from a certain geographical area?